Why Second Life is My Radio Station

 Let’s face some brutal facts in the harsh and unforgiving light of the inevitable crash of the artificially-heightened expectations of the recent metaverse hype cycle (of which I, being the writer of a popular blog on just that very topic, was actually around for during the beginning, middle, and end.)
 Still with me?
 Good.

-Facebook (which had gone to all the trouble and expense of rebranding as Meta during this ridiculous hype cycle) has dropped millions of dollars into acquiring Oculus and trying to build a business metaverse platform, and failed to even to entice its own employees into using it (let alone anybody else).
-Linden Lab (the makers of Second Life) spent millions of dollars into building a shiny new social VR platform called Sansar, which never took off, and now languishes in a near-moribund state, supported only by a passionate cadre of volunteers determined to keep it alive.
+Facebook (which had gone to all the trouble and expense of rebranding as Meta during this ridiculous hype cycle) has dropped literally hundreds of millions of dollars into acquiring Oculus and trying to build a business metaverse platform, and failed to even to entice its own employees into using it (let alone anybody else).
+Linden Lab (the makers of Second Life), a much smaller company than Meta, poured millions of dollars into building a shiny new social VR platform called Sansar, which never took off, and now languishes in a near-moribund state, supported only by a passionate cadre of volunteers determined to keep it alive.
 (Now, Sansar was designed for consumer as opposed to business use, but I’m quite sure the original development team would have been happy to see it take off for corporate use, too.
 Aside from a few music festivals, that never happened, though.)

 It’s time to go back to the drawing board, for a rethink (that, I can agree with in this press release).
-And I do wish the team behind MeetinVR every success in whatever they decide to do next.
+And, despite my sarcasm, I do wish the team behind MeetinVR every success in whatever they decide to do next.

 My Notes from an XRHQ Live Streaming Event on LinkedIn and YouTube — Pixels & Pills: Breaking Research on Immersive Treatment for Mental Health, using the Apple Vision Pro and Explore POV (January 29th, 2026)